cineasta-js/cineasta-cli/README.md

   |   |-- index.js
 ```

-`src/index.js` and `src/config/routes.js` is where we do our magic, and you don't need to worry about editing this two files
+`src/index.js` and `src/config/routes.js` is where we do our magic, and you don't need to worry about editing them

 ### src/config